Carlos Rogers (American football): 2008 season

-Rogers returned from his knee injury from the previous season and started in the first game, a 16-7 loss to the New York Giants.
+Rogers returned from his knee injury from the previous season and started in the first game, a 16–7 loss to the New York Giants.
 On September 21, he started the game vs. the Arizona Cardinals by jumping on an Edgerrin James fumble on the Cardinals 34 yard line in the first quarter which resulted in a Redskins field goal four plays later.
 He later made a diving interception against Kurt Warner of the Arizona Cardinals in the fourth quarter.
 Rogers then got to his feet, avoided a tackle by Larry Fitzgerald, and ran 42 yards to the 15-yard line.
-Two plays later, Santana Moss caught a short pass from Jason Campbell and scooted in 17 yards for the score, giving the Redskins a 24-17 victory.
+Two plays later, Santana Moss caught a short pass from Jason Campbell and scooted in 17 yards for the score, giving the Redskins a 24–17 victory.
 The following game was at Texas Stadium vs. the Dallas Cowboys.
 Although Shawn Springs was assigned to cover the Cowboys #1 receiver, Terrell Owens, Springs became injured in the middle of the third quarter.
 With a three-point lead and the game on the line, the responsibility of covering T.O. on short to intermediate routes fell to Rogers.
 From that point forward, Rogers and the Washington defense held T.O. to two receptions on eight pass attempts, including three passes in a row from Tony Romo to T.O. into Rogers's coverage at the beginning of the 4th quarter - all incompletions.
-Redskins won 26-24 and the game was chosen as the NFL Films Game of the Week.
+Redskins won 26–24 and the game was chosen as the NFL Films Game of the Week.
 Rogers acquired 7 tackles (6 solo) during the game, which was the high for the team that game and Rogers' high for the entire year.
 Rogers played in all 16 regular season games for the first time in his career, with 14 starts.
 He finished the season with 53 tackles (45 individual), two interceptions, 77 interception return yards, and one fumble recovery.

-2009 season
+2009

 Rogers played in 16 regular season games with 15 starts in 2009.
 He recorded 46 tackles (34 individual), two fumble recoveries, and a team-high 12 pass deflections.
 He helped the Redskins defense finish tenth in the league in overall defense and ninth in pass defense.

-2010 season
+2010

 Rogers played and started 12 games and recorded 54 combined tackles, 12 pass break-ups, two interceptions, and one forced fumble.